Binnie Kirshenbaum: Critical reception

 Kirshenbaum's novels have been chosen as Notable Books of the Year by The New York Times, The Chicago Tribune, NPR, Time, The San Francisco Chronicle and The Washington Post.
 She has twice won Critics Choice Awards, and she was selected by Granta as one of the Best Young American novelists.
 She has published short fiction and essays in many magazines and anthologies and her work has been widely translated.

 According to Richard Eder of The New York Times, "Ms. Kirshenbaum's comedy has fizz and bite.
 She handles interrogation, passionate love, her ... characters and what they seem to represent with disconcerting sleight of hand."
+Richard Howard wrote of her, "This author is indeed a humorist, even a comedian, a sort of stand-up tragic."
+In its review of A Disturbance In One Place, the San Francisco Chronicle said, "Kirshenbaum refuses to corral what is funny or sad into separate camps, but allows one to flip over into the other, creating unexpectedly poignant effects."